odhran-kainos/blog/post/6 - Diving Into Other People's Code.md

 This post will walk you through a sample exercise in diving into someone else's code.
-The goal will be to make an arbitrary change to the [Spyder Python IDE], a project I have never touched before in my life, and learn *just* enough about it to accomplish what I want without getting bogged down.
+The goal will be to make an arbitrary change to the code of the [Spyder Python IDE], a project I have never touched before in my life, and learn *just* enough about it to accomplish what I want without getting bogged down.
 You will learn how to approach problems without the rigour taught in formal education, and instead with guesswork, experimentation, and insight learned in a professional environment.
 You will see first-hand the joys, sorrows and frustrations trying to navigate the project, culminating in a working (if rough) patch adding a feature to a large, unfamiliar codebase.

 Everyone who learns programming has written a pile of code in a bunch of different programs: whether it's implementing algorithms for problem sets,